SolarArbiter/SolarArbiter.github.io/faq.md

   [MyBinder](https://mybinder.org/v2/gh/SolarArbiter/workshop/master) if you
   want a very quick start.

-- Q. I can access the dashboard using my credentials but not the API.
-Why not?
+- Q. I'm having trouble connecting to the API or requesting an access token securely.
+What gives?

   A. If you're behind a firewall, there is a good chance that is causing problems with reaching our identity provider, Auth0.
 If you're using the SFA